This is part three of the Dr. Seuss series I did back in 2019…

 He Wrote “Green Eggs And Ham” On A Dare!
 Challenged by his publisher to write a book using only 50 different words, Dr. Seuss decided to tell the story of a picky eater (like many of the children reading his books) who continues to refuse the colorful food offer.

-“The Grinch” Movie Was A Flop At First Now one of the most popular family holiday flicks, the movie was originally panned by critics at Variety despite Dr. Seuss teaming up with Looney Tunes legend Chuck Jones for the animation.
+“The Grinch” Movie Was A Flop At First.
+Now, it is one of the most popular family holiday flicks, the movie was originally panned by critics at Variety despite Dr. Seuss teaming up with Looney Tunes legend Chuck Jones for the animation.